spaenigs/ensemble-performance/README.md

-# ensemble-performance
+# Unsupervised encoding selection and ensembleperformance for biomedical classification
-Performance analyses of classifier ensembles on peptide encodings
+Performance analyses of classifier ensembles on peptide encodings.
+Manuscript submitted for publication.